jthornber/thin-provisioning-tools/README.md

 Requirements
 ============

-We are in the process of switching these tools over from C++ to Rust.
+The tools were rewritten in Rust starting from v1.0, bringing significant performance improvements to many of the tools (particularly thin_check).
-The performance of many of the tools has increased (particularly thin_check).
+The recommended way to install Rust is via the [rustup](https://rustup.rs/) command.

-The best way to install Rust is via the [rustup](https://rustup.rs/) command.
+Additional dependencies like clang, libudev-devel and device-mapper-devel must be installed separately.

 Building
 ========